nanakoohashi/Statistics/Theory.md

 ### Histogram with evenly-sized bins
 #### Frequency Distribution
 A table that displays how often an outcome occurs for a sample.
+- **Construction**: The data set is divided into mutally exclusive classes.